-16.1 It is useful for ICA and the LOC of the subsequent ICC to be given information as soon as possible after the conference summarising the number of participants, the number of presentations of each type, statistics about visitor numbers to exhibitions, and a view of the outcomes of the conference.
+- 16.1 It is useful for ICA and the LOC of the subsequent ICC to be given information as soon as possible after the conference summarising the number of participants, the number of presentations of each type, statistics about visitor numbers to exhibitions, and a view of the outcomes of the conference. - 16.2 In order to determine the quality of the conference and the opinions of those who attended the conference, a questionnaire seeking views about the experiences of attendees is encouraged.
+Such a questionnaire can be placed in each delegate's information pack, and the results of the questionnaire survey should be reported to the ICA EC.

-2 See the Reference Document ICA Closing Ceremonies
+&lt;sup>2 See the Reference Document ICA Closing Ceremonies